 Cuddles

 Like a mama bear, Élisabeth likes to hold little Ziah close.
 “I’m always hugging her, rocking her, and telling her I love her.
 She’s still breastfeeding, which also gives us a chance to be close,” she says.
-Responding to your toddler’s needs with affection and interacting lovingly with them are great ways to create a solid bond.
+Responding to your child’s needs with affection and interacting lovingly with them are great ways to create a solid bond.
 This unique relationship helps your child develop social skills.
-Children who feel loved, confident, and safe are more likely to reach out to others.
+Children who feel safe and self-assured are more likely to be sociable and develop healthy relationships throughout their life.

 Language